AbhinavPraveen/UoP-HPC-Docs/source/user-guide/x11forward.rst

 Graphical applications such as Ansys Workbench or MATLAB can be ran on a compute node and viewed on your local machine using X11 forwarding.
 X11 is a display protocol capable of operating over the network

-Tis is possible with two approaches:
+This is possible with two approaches:

 * Connecting the the Login Node with X11 forwarding enabled and then using Slurm's (Slurm is the job scheduler) X11 forwarding functionality to run a job on a compute node
 * Getting a Job Allocation on a compute node and connecting to it directly